feynlee/curiosity-notes/AI_art/stable_diffusion/this_fleeting_life.md

 After multiple tries, I was able to create this aging animation using Deforum and a fine-tuned Stable Diffusion model.

-This fleeting life will eventually be lost to us all.
-You might as well be bold and love someone, climb a mountain, and chase a dream.
+"This fleeting life will eventually be lost to us all.
+You might as well be bold and love someone, climb a mountain, and chase a dream."